-The worksheet "Facts about HIV" is designed to assess Objectives one, two and three.
+The worksheet "Facts about HIV" is designed to assess objectives one, two, three and five.

-Additionally, through step eight, the teacher can further assess student understanding of HIV transmission by their responses to ways they can safely interact with people with HIV.
+Additionally, through step eight, the teacher can further assess students' understanding of HIV transmission by their responses to ways they can safely interact with people with HIV to assess objective four.